dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 653. Two Sum IV - Input is a BST.md

 If the sum of two elements $x + y$ equals $k$, and we already know that $x$ exists in the given tree, we only need to check if an element $y$ exists in the given tree, such that $y = k - x$.
 Based on this simple catch, we can traverse the tree in both the directions(left child and right child) at every step.
 We keep a track of the elements which have been found so far during the tree traversal, by putting them into a setset.

 For every current node with a value of pp, we check if $k-p$ already exists in the array.
 If so, we can conclude that the sum $k$ can be formed by using the two elements from the given tree.
-Otherwise, we put this value pp into the $set$.
+Otherwise, we put this value $p$ into the $set$.

 If even after the whole tree's traversal, no such element $p$ can be found, the sum $k$ can't be formed by using any two elements.